Add a SharePoint Online source

 6. Click Save or Save and rebuild source.

-• For delegated authentication:
+• For User delegated access using OAuth 2.0:

 1. On the Sources (platform-ca | platform-eu | platform-au) page, click your SharePoint Online source, and then click Edit in the Action bar.